Go Green: It’s never been easier to do your part for the planet

 1. Love your reusable coffee mug

-We Coasties love our coffee and clutching on that piping hot cup is often what gets us through the chilly mornings!
+We Melbournians love our coffee and clutching on that piping hot cup is often what gets us through the chilly mornings!
 So why not swap your daily disposable for a reusable one?
+While resuable cups now come in a labyrinth of colours and styles to suit, these Arcadia Scott ceramic travel mugs from Milligram are particularly stylish.

 The same goes for drink bottles!
 Stay hydrated on the go while reducing the use of plastic bottles by purchasing a reusable drink bottle.
 As an added incentive, bottled water is also more expensive per litre than petrol so your wallet will be thanking you too!